marklogic/flux/docs/import/import-files/parquet.md

 ## Advanced options

 The `import-parquet-files` command reuses Spark's support for reading Parquet files.
-You can include any of the [Spark Parquet options](https://spark.apache.org/docs/latest/sql-data-sources-parquet.html) via the `-P` dynamic option to control how Parquet content is read.
-Dynamic options are expressed as `-PoptionName=optionValue`.
+You can include any of the [Spark Parquet options](https://spark.apache.org/docs/latest/sql-data-sources-parquet.html) via the `-P` option to control how Parquet content is read.
+These options are expressed as `-PoptionName=optionValue`.